kippandrew/TinyRC/README.md

 Software
 --------

-The tiny RC serial interface runs and ATTINY Arduino core (instructions on how to use the ATTINY Arduino core can be found [here](http://hlt.media.mit.edu/?p=1695)).
+The TinyRC runs and ATTINY Arduino core
+(instructions on how to use the ATTINY Arduino core can be found [here](http://hlt.media.mit.edu/?p=1695)).
 To program the board you will need and AVR ISP programmer such as the [Pocket AVR Programmer](https://www.sparkfun.com/products/9825) from SparkFun.
 It is also possible to using a standard Arduino as an ISP programmer.

-When programming the tiny RC serial interface for the first time, be sure to burn the bootloader, and set the fuse bits for 8Mhz clock.
-The default for the ATTINY84 is 1Mhz.
+When programming the TinyRC for the first time, be sure to burn the bootloader, and set the fuse bits for 8Mhz clock.
+The default for the ATTiny84 is 1Mhz.

 Instructions
 ------------

-By default the tiny RC serial interface will output a 16 byte serial packet every 100ms.
+By default the TinyRC will output a 16 byte serial packet every 100ms.
 The first 4 bytes are a header used to identify the start of the packet.
 The packet header is 4 bytes with a value 0xFF.
 Each channel follows the packet header encoded in two bytes.